Posted on . by BAustinComments Off on The Spazmatics (Las Vegas): Nerds Rock!

 There are three stages under the canopy of the Fremont Street Experience, at the intersections of Third, First and Main.
 Almost every night of the year there are bands playing at each one.
 In the summertime, when there are often two to three shows on each stage every night, Fremont Street has more free concerts in any given week than many cities have all year.
 If you love live music and you love free, then this is the place to be!

 What kind of bands do they get?
 Well, the same sort of bands that you might see at free shows in other cities; cover bands, tribute bands, and some of the big names of yesteryear – except the bands Vegas gets are better.
-Headliners in recent years have included Three Dog Night, Jefferson Starship, Blue Oyster Cult, Night Ranger, Warrant, and Bret Michaels (of Poison) – just to name a few.
+Headliners in recent years have included Three Dog Night, Jefferson Starship, Blue Oyster Cult, Spin Doctors, Warrant, and Dropkick Murphys – just to name a few.
 The cover and tribute bands you can see for free almost any night on Fremont Street would cost $10-25 cover plus drinks in any other venue.
-The Doors tribute band Mojo Risin is a Fremont Street regular and is one of the best tribute bands I’ve seen anywhere.
+The Classic Rock cover band Yellow Brick Road is a Fremont Street regular and is one of the best cover bands I’ve seen anywhere.

 Just in case you thought that these shows were static, they’re not.
 The Fremont Street Experience changes up the lineup of bands each month and the performers themselves will change it up throughout the season based on the events of the moment.
 Each year they organize around a different theme.
-This year is Rock of Vegas, focusing on the hair bands of the 80′s.
+This year is Rock of Vegas – Your Summer Alternative, featuring classic rock from the 60’s and 70’s as well as alternative rockers from the 80’s and 90’s.

 While most of the time the Fremont Street bands play rock n roll with a smattering of dance/pop, when the rodeo (or NASCAR) is in town the sound is predominantly country.
 Bike Week ups the ante on hard rock/southern rock and heavy metal, and then there’s October…